A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 The vWBL HQ, led by Jobs for the Future, Jackrabbit Learning Experience, the Colorado Rural Workforce Consortium, and the Freemont Economic Development Corporation, has proposed a solution for youth and employers to deliver high quality virtual work-based learning experiences.

-Our judges will collectively select the challenge winners.
+Our judges collectively selected the challenge winners.

 Luella Chavez D’Angelo